hsuonsivu/hsupublic/3d-models/README.md

 triangles and 12-23 for centered triangles).
 To see the shapes generated, call triangletest() in openscad.

+# reverseroundedplate

+This makes a cube which has negative corners, and can be used to make cutouts from plates with rounded edges.
+This is intended to be differenced out from plates.

 # lighten

 lighten makes a printable shape to make structures consume less